msi-ris/Tutorials/stratus_dbgap.md

 ```

 ## <a name="6"></a> Part 6: Downloading dbGaP Data
+If you would like to download dbGaP data as a separate user account (for example, to provide an additional safeguard against accidental deletion or corruption by overwriting), please see [Part 8](#8) of this document!

 Your virtual machine should be ready to go when you are, at this point!
 However, there are some important items to keep in mind when it comes to fetching data from dbGaP.
 You must use the "AsperaConnect" software to download data from dbGaP, so you must install and configure this software on the virtual machine.
 Additionally, you will need to make sure that your dbGaP "key file" is available on the virtual machine for decrypting the data once it is downloaded.
 This section will go over how to configure and use the "AsperaConnect" software for downloading data and how to use your key to decrypt it.

 ### <a name="6.1"></a> Part 6.1: AsperaConnect